dceejay/RedMap/README.md

 ### Updates

+- v2.5.5 - Fix NVG import to handle symbols for points
 - v2.5.4 - Fix delete of hulls
 - v2.5.3 - Swap default satellite layer
 - v2.5.2 - Add boolean parameter to feedback call to allow auto close of popup on click.
 Set Esc key to close all open popups.
 Issue #146